 This garage door opener DIY repair guide gives step-by-step instructions for replacing the drive and worm gears on a chain-drive garage door opener.
 The worm gears attach to the motor shaft and mesh with the drive gear to spin the sprocket at the top of the motor unit.
 The sprocket drives the chain that connects to the trolley and moves the trolley along the rail to raise and lower the garage door.
 The garage door won’t move if the drive and worm gears break.
 If your drive and worm gears break, replace them using a manufacturer-approved replacement part.

 - Step ladder

 - Punch set

 - Work gloves

 Parts Required: Drive and worm gear kit (includes the grease).
 The following steps will guide you into replacing the drive and worm gears on a chain.
-Before you begin make sure you wear work gloves to protect your hands.
+Before you begin to make sure you wear work gloves to protect your hands.